National Aeropress Championship

-On Friday, September 7th, a group of Rosso team members traveled out to Hamilton, Ontario to compete in the National Aeropress Championships.
+On Friday, September 7th, a group of Rosso team members traveled out to Hamilton, Ontario to compete in the National AeroPress Championship.
 We're so proud of both Ian and Paul who represented Rosso with pride and passion.

-For those that aren't aware of how the Aeropress Championships works, it's fairly simple and tons of fun.
+For those who aren't aware of how the AeroPress Championship works, it's fairly simple and tons of fun.
 It's set up as a tournament bracket in heats of three.
-The premise is the following; each heat is eight minutes long, with three people brewing simultaneously.
-These three people MUST use the Aeropress and the provided sponsor coffee.
+The premise is the following: each heat is eight minutes long, with three people brewing simultaneously.
+These three people MUST use the AeroPress and the provided sponsor coffee.
 Other than that, they can use their own water, their own grinder, their own recipe, their own anything, as long as it's just water and coffee!
 The three brews go to a table, are tasted and three judges will simultaneously count down from three and point to their favourite brew, eliminating two competitors and sending one further into the tournament.

-- While your kettle is heating grind 32g of coffee at a medium coarse grind setting.
-Remove the *fines by shaking your grinds in a paper cup.
+- While your kettle is heating, grind 32g of coffee at a medium-coarse grind setting.
+Remove the fines* by shaking your grinds into a paper cup.

-- Rinse paper filter and place on top of Aeropress with cap.
+- Rinse the paper filter and place on top of the AeroPress with cap.

-- Remove Aeropress from the scale and zero a sturdy jug on the scale and remove.
+- Remove AeroPress from the scale.
+Zero a sturdy jug on the scale and remove.